samposm/git-guide/2-git-for-one-person.md

 git init
 ```

 The `git init` will create a hidden `.git` directory (so, `myproject/.git`)
 where git will keep all its stuff.
-In s strict sense, the `.git` directory is
+In a strict sense, the `.git` directory is
 now a repository, or repo for short.
 In everyday language, the whole
-`myproject` directory, containing both the working files and the `.git`
+`myproject` directory, containing both the working files (Or working tree, as
+it is called in git slang.
+Tree, because it usually contains subdirectories,
-directory, is a project repository.
-If you for some reason want your project
+too.) and the `.git` directory, is a project repository.
+If you for some reason
-directory contain the version history no more, you can just `rm -rf .git` and
+want to totally delete your project's version history, you can just `rm -rf
-the version history is destroyed.
-Also the `.git` directory contains just
+.git` and the version history is destroyed.
+Also the `.git` directory contains
-ordinary files, so you can copy, zip or tar either the `.git` directory or the
+just ordinary files, so you can copy, zip or tar either the `.git` directory or
-whole project directory and copy or move it around, and it will still function
+the whole project directory and copy or move it around, and it will still
-as a repository in the new place, wherever you put it.
+function as a repository in the new place, wherever you put it.

 ## git commit